 Le Palais de Fez

-Despite its burgeoning expatriate and tourist population, Fez is still very much a city of closely guarded secrets, with several of its most stunning sights off bounds to travellers.
+Despite its burgeoning expatriate and tourist population, Fez is still very much a city of closely guarded secrets, with several of its most stunning sights off limits to travelers.
 Le Palais de Fez, which can only be entered via several staircases above a carpet shop, provides the best viewing platform for visitors eager to see the turquoise-roofed al-Qarawiyyin madrasa and mosque.
 It is also one of Fez’ finest traditional restaurants, with tiled pillars and a stunning mosaic ceiling.
 Order an array of sharing starters to get a sense of Fez’ rich and diverse cuisine before choosing your tajine.
-More daring diners should try the pastilla – a spicy pie stuffed with the meat of young pigeons – which is rumoured to be the best in town.
+More daring diners should try the pastilla – a spicy pie stuffed with the meat of young pigeons – which is rumored to be the best in town.

 Le Palais de Fez, 15 Makhfia Ecrif, Fez, Morocco, +212 535 761590

 Those in search of a sumptuous Mediterranean feast need look no further.
 Attached to one of Fez’s most elegant guesthouses, Dar Roumana (‘House of the Pomegranate’) serves French/Mediterranean dishes with local touches, spearheaded by a classically trained French chef with the experience of several Michelin-starred kitchens.
 The intimate courtyard dining room gleams with gold, white and blue mosaics and an ornate cedar ceiling, whilst the rooftop seating area offers a panoramic view of the entire Medina.
-The small market-based menu changes every day according to the seasonal produce available, but typical evening delicacies may include the likes of spiced roast poussin marinated in pomegranate molasses, line-caught sea bass with chermoula and camel’s milk rice pudding with marinated cherries.
+The small market-based menu changes every day according to the seasonal produce available, but typical evening delicacies may include the likes of spiced roast poussin marinated in pomegranate molasses, line-caught sea bass with chermoula, and camel’s milk rice pudding with marinated cherries.
 With only five tables available and one sitting each evening, reservations are essential.

 Dar Roumana, 30 Derb el-Amer, Fez, Morocco, +212 535 741637